ppellaton/political-appointments-hubert-copus/codebook-main.md

   which the case was filed.

 ### Judge-related variables
-- `jrepublican` A dummy variable indicating whether case was assigned to a Republican appointee.
+- `jrepublican` A dummy variable indicating whether the case was assigned to a Republican appointee.
 - `jpresident` A categorical variable indicating the assigned judge's appointing president.